Important guidance released from Southern Health NHS

 The advice covered on This May Help includes: self-harm, gaming and online activity, teenagers safety, eating disorders, school avoidance, understanding mental health, understanding teenagers, online threats, building rapport, building resilience, building a support network, self-care tips, managing an emergency, managing in a crisis, and preparing for a children and adolescent mental health services (CAMHS) appointment.
 These subjects were chosen by families and young people who have gone through their own mental health challenges.
 Gary Lineker, Myleene Klass, and Tanni Grey-Thompson are amongst 16 presenters featured in the films.

-If you have concerns regarding your child’s mental health and wellbeing and would like support from the School please contact Mrs Clark or Mrs Lewis from our Pastoral Support team who will do all they can to help:
+If you have concerns regarding your child’s mental health and wellbeing and would like support from the School please contact Miss Borwick or Mrs Callen-Organ from our Pastoral Support team who will do all they can to help:

-My Name is Karen Lewis and I am the Social Inclusion Officer here at The Henry Beaufort School.
+My name is Miss Borwick, I am the Student Support and Guidance Manager here at Henry Beaufort School.

 My working hours are 8.00am – 3.30pm Monday - Friday

-Please feel free to contact me directly if you would like support or advice for your child.
+Please do contact me if you would like support or advise for your child.

 If you have any Safeguarding concerns you can also contact our Safeguarding Team directly.

 Please view the Child and Adolescent Mental Health Service booklet below.
 This document includes what services and self-help area available for young people and families in Winchester and Test Valley.